colinking/n1-unsubscribe/README.md

 ## Settings

 Certain features for this package can be toggled by changing the appropriate settings from within `unsubscribe-settings.json`.
 The settings file isn't tracked, so once you edit it, your preferences will be saved even when updating.
-You can see the defulat file here: [`unsubscribe-settings.defaults.json`](https://raw.githubusercontent.com/colinking/n1-unsubscribe/master/unsubscribe-settings.defaults.json).
+You can see the default file here: [`unsubscribe-settings.defaults.json`](https://raw.githubusercontent.com/colinking/n1-unsubscribe/master/unsubscribe-settings.defaults.json).

 To change any of these settings, first install the package and modify `~/.nylas/packages/unsubscribe-settings.json`.
 To update your settings in the app, just reload N1 (<kbd>Alt</kbd> + <kbd>Cmd</kbd> + <kbd>L</kbd> or `Developer > Reload`).

 - **use_browser**: Toggle between opening web-based unsubscribe links in your native browser or an in-app pop-up window (default: pop-up).
-- **handle_threads**: Toggle between automatically archiving, trashing or not moving your email anywhere after unsubscibing (default: archive).
+- **handle_threads**: Toggle between automatically archiving, trashing or not moving your email anywhere after unsubscribing (default: archive).
 - **confirm_for_email**: Toggle a confirmation box on or off before sending an automatic unsubscribe email (default: off).
 - **confirm_for_browser**: Toggle a confirmation box on or off before opening a browser window to unsubscribe from an email (default: off).